abcxyzi/RadSeg/README.md

 RadSeg is a synthetic radar dataset designed for building semantic segmentation models for radar activity recognition.
 Unlike existing radio classification datasets that only provide signal-wise annotations for short and isolated IQ sequences, RadSeg provides sample-wise annotations for interleaved radar pulse activities that extend across a long time horizon.
 This makes RadSeg the first annotated public dataset of its kind for radar activity recognition.
 This dataset is released to the public under the MIT License.

+You can access the conference paper here: [https://arxiv.org/abs/2312.09489](https://arxiv.org/abs/2312.09489)

-> Huang, Zi, Akila Pemasiri, Simon Denman, Clinton Fookes, and Terrence Martin.
-"Multi-stage Learning for Radar Pulse Activity Segmenation" In Proceedings of the 2024 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2024) (under review).
+> Z. Huang, A. Pemasiri, S. Denman, C. Fookes and T. Martin, "Multi-Stage Learning for Radar Pulse Activity Segmentation," ICASSP 2024 - 2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Seoul, Korea, Republic of, 2024, pp. 7340-7344, doi: 10.1109/ICASSP48485.2024.10445810.
+keywords: {Radar;Speech recognition;Radar countermeasures;Radio communication countermeasures;Task analysis;Speech processing;Signal to noise ratio;Multi-stage learning;activity segmentation;radio signal recognition;deinterleaving;radar dataset},

 ## Dataset Details